thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ctl.value = ['50']
 {% endhighlight %}

-If you get a readonly error
+If you get the read-only error

 `ValueError: control '<em>control_name</em>' is readonly`